seL4/rfcs/src/proposed/0180-fpu-switching.md

 ## Motivation

-Current FPU context switching in seL4 disables the FPU on kernel exit, waits for a thread to fault when it accesses the FPU, transparently handles the fault, saves/restores FPU context, and then returns to the thread.
+If the next thread is not the current FPU owner, current FPU context switching in seL4 disables the FPU on kernel exit, waits for a thread to fault when it accesses the FPU, transparently handles the fault, saves/restores FPU context, and then returns to the thread.

 The motivation for this scheme was that threads that never use the FPU do not pay for FPU context switching cost.
 However, it has the following problems: